Learning the Complexity of Weakly Noisy Quantum States: Theoretical Background

-Consider implementing an $n$-qubit quantum circuit consisting of $\tilde{R}$ layers $U_1,U_2,...,U_{\tilde{R}}$, where each layer $U_r$ forms a causal slice with the following property.

-\begin{definition}[Architecture~\cite{haferkamp2022linear,bouland2019complexity}] An architecture $\mathcal{A}$ is a directed acyclic graph that contains $\abs{\mathcal{V}}\in\mathbb{Z}_{>0}$ vertices (gates), and two edges (qubits) enter each vertex, and two edges exit.
-A quantum circuit induced by the architecture $\mathcal{A}$ is denoted as $U_{\mathcal{A}}$. \end{definition} We define the single layer $U(\vec\theta)$ be the unitary constructed by parametrized two-qubit gates with parameters $\vec\theta \in [0,2\pi)^L$ where $L$ is the number of two-qubit gates.
-Here the number of parameters is set to correspond to Definition~\ref{Eq:densitymatrix}, but actually there should be more than one parameter for a 2-qubit gate.

-\begin{definition}[Causal Slice] The circuit $U_{\mathcal{A}}$ is a causal slice if there exists a qubit-reachable path between any two qubit-pairs, where the path only passes through vertices (gates) in the architecture $\Acal$. \end{definition} The common causal slice layer $U_r$ can take the form of either a brickwork or staircase pattern (an example of the latter is shown in Fig.~\ref{fig:intro_states_relation}(b)), where the minimal causal slice contains $n-1$ gates linking the nearest qubits on a $1\rm D$ qubit chain.
-However, due to imperfections in quantum hardware devices, two causal slices are separated by a quantum channel $\mathcal{E}$.
-We assume that the noise channel $\mathcal{E}$ is both gate-independent and time-invariant, and describe the output of the noisy quantum circuit using the quantum channel $\Phi_{p,\tilde{R}}(\cdot)=\bigcirc_{r=1}^{\tilde{R}}\mathcal{E}\circ \mathcal{U}_r(\cdot)$, where $\mathcal{U}_r(\rho)=U_r\rho U_r^{\dagger}$.
-In this paper, we consider $\mathcal{E}$ to represent a general noise channel, such as the local-depolarizing channel, the global-depolarizing channel, bit-flip channel and other common noise models.
+Due to imperfections in quantum hardware devices, two causal slices~\footnote{Details refer to Appendix~A.} are separated by a quantum channel $\mathcal{E}$.
+In this paper, we consider $\mathcal{E}$ to represent a general noise channel which is both gate-independent and time-invariant, such as the local-depolarizing channel, the global-depolarizing channel, the bit-flip channel and other common noise models.

-\begin{definition}[Noisy Quantum State] We assume that the noise in the quantum device is modeled by a gate-independent noise channel $\mathcal{E}$ with strength $p$.
-Let $\Ucal$ be a causal slice with $L$ parameters, and let $\Ecal \circ \Ucal$ be the representation of a noisy gate.
+\begin{definition}[Weakly Noisy Quantum State] We assume that the noise in the quantum device is modeled by a gate-independent Pauli noise channel $\mathcal{E}$ with error rate $p$.
+Let $\Ucal$ be a causal slice, and let $\Ecal \circ \Ucal$ be the representation of a noisy gate.
 We define the $\tilde{R}$-depth noisy quantum state with noise strength $p$ as